DreamingRaven/nemesyst/README.md

 ## Installation

-You will first have to install/ verify a few key dependancies.
+You will first have to install/ verify a few key dependencies.

 * [MongoDb](https://www.mongodb.com/)
 * Python modules: